anorouzii/developer-cms/README.md

 <h1 align="center"> Developer CMS </h1>

 <p align="center">Clean and focused headless CMS for dynamic parts of your website</p>
-<p align="center">You can deploy the CMS on AWS, DigitalOcean, opeNode, Microsoft Azure and so on, then interact with it via API</p>
+<p align="center">You can deploy the CMS on AWS, DigitalOcean, Microsoft Azure and so on, then interact with it via API</p>
 <br><br>

 ![Developer CMS](https://i.ibb.co/hX0Qd45/admin.png)